 This page has information on shortness of breath.
 There is information about

-Difficulty breathing is called ‘dyspnoea’ (pronounced dis-nee-a).
+Difficulty breathing is called dyspnoea (pronounced dis-nee-a).

 When we breathe in through our nose or mouth we draw air into our lungs through the windpipe.
-The windpipe divides into two airways.
+The windpipe divides into 2 airways.
 These are called the right and left bronchus.
 One goes to each lung.
 These further divide into smaller tubes and at the end of these are small air filled sacs called alveoli.
 It is here that the oxygen we breathe in passes into the bloodstream.
-The alveoli also take the waste gas, carbon dioxide, from the blood so that we can breathe it out.
+The alveoli also take the waste gas, called carbon dioxide, from the blood so that we can breathe it out.

 When we breathe normally, we use the diaphragm (pronounced dye-a-fram) and the muscles around our ribs.
 The diaphragm is a large sheet of muscle that separates your chest cavity from your abdomen.
 When we breathe in, it tightens up and pulls downwards, making more space in the chest.
 The muscles around the ribs also make more space by pulling the ribcage up and out.
 The lungs expand to fill the space and air rushes into them.

 If you are short of breath, you may also be using muscles in your shoulders and upper chest to help you breathe.
 You normally use these muscles for heavy lifting and they tire very easily.
 So breathing in this way can make you more out of breath and drain your energy.